 The study of the retail sector of our economy and the role it plays in the marketing process.
 Emphasis is placed upon current trends in retailing and the factors responsible for change.
 The organization and operation of conventional retailing institutions and non-store methods of retailing will be explored.
-Prerequisite: Eligible for ENG101E or ENG101, or permission of instructor.
+Prerequisite: Eligible for either ENG101E or ENG101.
+(Existing course, published September 2013) (Updated October 2014) New Prerequisite, effective Spring 2016: Eligible for ENG101-ALP, ENG101E, orENG101.